Cambridge Biomedical Campus: History and development

-The Campus began in 1962 when Addenbrooke's Hospital relocated from the city centre.
-It has grown ever since and is recognised in the Cambridge Local Plan as "an international centre of excellence for patient care, biomedical research and healthcare education [which] plays a local, regional and national role in providing medical facilities and medical research."
+The campus began in 1962, when Addenbrooke's Hospital relocated from the city centre.
+It has since grown and is recognised in the Cambridge Local Plan as "an international centre of excellence for patient care, biomedical research and healthcare education [which] plays a local, regional and national role in providing medical facilities and medical research."

-Within the next decade, Addenbrooke's is scheduled to be rebuilt (Addenbrooke's 3) and the new Children's Hospital and Cancer Research Hospital are scheduled to be completed.
+Within the decade beginning 2020, Addenbrooke's is scheduled to be rebuilt (Addenbrooke's 3) and the new Children's Hospital and Cancer Research Hospital are scheduled to be completed.

-The site is served by Cambridgeshire Guided Busway services and the new Cambridge South railway station is under construction next to the campus as part of the East West Rail project between the university towns of Cambridge and Oxford.
+The site is served by Cambridge South railway station, the Cambridgeshire Guided Busway and many other bus routes.

 Constituent institutions

 The Cambridge Biomedical Campus is home to the following institutions.